 Lecture series are generally organized each season and are announced to the interested public and Forum members through flyers/announcement posters and the Forum web site.
 Historically, the majority of the lectures have been held on the back lawn of the MAK Center for Art and Architecture at the Schindler House on Kings Road in West Hollywood, where we still host our Fall lecture series.
 Current lecture venues include the Woodbury Hollywood gallery space on Hollywood Boulevard, where we host LA Forum Events @ WUHO.
 Admission is free to members while non-members pay a nominal fee.

 The Forum’s past lecture series include Moving Targets, Fake Estate, Natural Productions, Out There Doing It, and Slippery When Wet.
-The first discussion series, “Moving Targets,” in Spring 1987, brought together architects and urban theorists including, Craig Hodgetts, Robert Mangurian, Mario Gandelsonas and Richard Weinstein, as well as artist John Baldessari.
+The rest discussion series, “Moving Targets,” in Spring 1987, brought together architects and urban theorists including, Craig Hodgetts, Robert Mangurian, Mario Gandelsonas and Richard Weinstein, as well as artist John Baldessari.

 “The Body Series,” four discussions on the relationship between our bodies and the body of architecture, the Forum’s second series, was held during the Summer of 1988.
 Events included slide lectures, a visit to Gold’s Gym and a performance piece.

 The third and most popular series, “Out There Doing It,” was held in three parts over the course of two years.
-Informal presentations were made by emerging design practitioners based in Los Angeles (for some firms this was their first talk before the public).
-The Spring 1989 part included: Franklin D. Israel, Aks Runo, Central Office of Architecture, Johnson/Favaro, Michele Saee, Ron McCoy, Norman Millar, Neil Denari, and Holt Hinshaw Pfau & Jones.
+Informal presentations were made by emerging design practitioners based in Los Angeles (for some rms this was their rst talk before the public).
+The Spring 1989 part included: Franklin D. Israel, Aks Runo, Central Of ce of Architecture, Johnson/Favaro, Michele Saee, Ron McCoy, Norman Millar, Neil Denari, and Holt Hinshaw Pfau & Jones.
 For the Summer 1989 portion, speakers included: John Lautner, Michael Burch, O’Herlihy + Warner, Guthrie + Buresh, Lubowicki Lanier, Janek Bielski, Christian Hubert, Josh Schweitzer, and Charles and Elizabeth Lee.
 Finally, for the third part in Spring 1990, the Forum invited: Hodgetts & Fung Design Associates, Koenig-Eisenberg Architects, Gary Paige, Wagner + Webb, David Kellen, Blake + Au, RAW Architecture, Chris Genik, and Victoria Casasco.

 For “Los Angeles Talks,” a series presented in Summer 1990, speakers took a more historical or theoretical approach.
 Douglas Suisman spoke on “Los Angeles Boulevard: Myths and Metaphors,” while Diane Favro presented a paper on “A Life in Architecture: Women Architects of Early Los Angeles”.
 Aaron Betsky, titled his talk “The Third Scene.”
 Urban theorist Mike Davis addressed “Fortress L.A.: The Militarization of Space,” and Alan Hess presented excerpts from his forthcoming book in a talk titled, “Travels in Hyperreality”.